Calebux/Data-Anonymisation-/README.md

 -
 Decentralized Data Anonymization: Implement a decentralized data anonymization mechanism using StarkNet's layer-2 infrastructure, ensuring secure and private processing of sensitive information through hashing or pseudonymization.

-Hashing/Pseudonymization Rules: smart contracts that define and enforce anonymization rules using pseudonymization.
+Pseudonymization Rules: smart contracts that define and enforce anonymization rules using pseudonymization.
 These contracts enable automated execution of anonymization processes based on predefined conditions.

 Efficient Data Storage: Optimize the storage of anonymized data on the StarkNet blockchain, ensuring both efficiency and scalability.
 Explore compression techniques and data structuring to enhance overall performance.